-Baker Mayfield is a Perfect Fit for the Buffalo Bills
+Baker Mayfield Is a Perfect Fit for the Buffalo Bills

 Elephant in the room.
 The only Heisman trophy winner ever to have been drafted by the Bills was none of than O.J.
 Simpson.
 Ok, try to wipe that from your brain and let us focus on the topic at hand.

-Mayfield was nothing short of spectacular after taking a stranglehold of the QB position in Norman, OK.
+Mayfield was nothing short of spectacular after taking a stranglehold of the quarterback position in Norman, OK.
 In his first two seasons, he threw an absurd 76 touchdowns and 15 interceptions, while leading his Sooner squad to back-to-back 11-win, Big-12 Conference Championship seasons.
-This culminated in Mayfield being a Heisman trophy finalist in 2016-17, finishing third to winner and co-projected first-round pick, Lamar Jackson.
+This culminated in Mayfield being a Heisman trophy finalist in 2016, finishing third to winner and co-projected first-round pick, Lamar Jackson.

 Third was simply not good enough for Mayfield.
-Somehow the Austin, TX native further augmented his numbers in 2017-18, to the tune of 43 touchdowns, 6 interception and a Madden-like 70 percent completion rate.
-These ungodly numbers landed his Sooner team in the Bowl Championship Series and Mayfield the well deserving recipient of the Heisman Trophy, in a landslide, nonetheless.
+Somehow the Austin, TX native further augmented his numbers in 2017, to the tune of 43 touchdowns, six interceptions, and a Madden-like 70 percent completion rate.
+These ungodly numbers landed his Sooner team in the College Football Playoff and Mayfield the well deserving recipient of the Heisman Trophy, in a landslide, nonetheless.

 Mayfield has Tools for Days